Emergency Preparedness Drill

 Connecting Downtown to Thornton and Beyond

 The N Line adds even more commuter rail service to connect the metro Denver region.
-The first 13 miles of the proposed 18.5-mile line will provide service from Union Station through Denver, Commerce City, Northglenn, Thornton, and eventually North Adams County.
+The first 13 miles of the proposed 18.5-mile line provides service from Union Station through Denver, Commerce City, Northglenn, Thornton, and eventually North Adams County.
+The remaining 5.5 miles will provide service to SH 7/162nd Avenue Station.

 At Union Station, passengers can connect to the C, E and W light rail lines, the University of Colorado A Line to the airport, the B Line to Westminster, the G Line to Arvada/Wheat Ridge, Local and Regional buses, the Free MallRide, and Free MetroRide.